 Take a fun city tour in Prešporáčik Oldtimer and discover almost all the major attractions like Bratislava Castle, St. Martin’s Cathedral, Old Town Hall, Primate’s Palace, Michael’s Gate, Blue Church, Slavin, and UFO.

-Need tips to plan your trip to Bratislava?
+Need any tips to plan your trip to Bratislava?
 We’ve got you covered!
 Here’s everything you need to know before traveling to Bratislava, Slovakia.

-Have an early dinner at Bratislava Flagship Restaurant, one of Europe’s largest restaurants is, in fact, an icon of Bratislava.
+Have an early dinner at Bratislava Flagship Restaurant, one of Europe’s largest restaurants and is, in fact, an icon of Bratislava.

 Day 7: Drive from Bratislava to Budapest | Explore Budapest